On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 8

-Proportion (%) of emergency caesarean sections out of the total number of caesarean sections
+Share (%) of emergency cesarean sections out of the total number of cesarean sections

 Quarterly